*** 20th Anniversary: 2003 to 2023 ***

 Search for more climate information

-During the mid winter period, we consistently see an anomalous rise in temperature, which can cause some regions in frozen latitudes to begin to thaw.
-The increased temperatures experienced temporarily takes the icy edge off the winter weather.
-We call this unusually warm January weather, which normally happens in the later days of the month.
+During midwinter, we see an anomalous rise in temperature, which can cause some regions in frozen latitudes to thaw.
+Temporarily, the increased temperatures take the edge off the winter weather.
+This is unusually warm January weather, which usually happens later in the month.

 What does the January thaw look like?

-And although the common term for this period is the January thaw, some very northerly places will not see the ice and snow melt.
-People still notice the difference in temperature and consider it a pleasant break from the chillier temperatures they have been experiencing up until that point.
+While this period is commonly called the January thaw, some very northerly places won't see the ice and snow melt.
+The change in temperature is still noticeable and people consider it a nice break from the chillier temperatures they've been experiencing.

-The length of this warm spell will vary and can last from a couple of hours to several days depending on the meteorological conditions behind it.
-Although weather records prove there is a significant rise in winter air temperatures, meteorologists still categorize this thawing event as a singularity.
-Therefore, the thaw has never been officially recognized; however, lay people often anticipate it and prepare for its effects.
+Depending on the meteorological conditions, this warm spell can last anywhere from a couple of hours to several days.
+Despite the fact that winter air temperatures have risen, meteorologists still call this thawing event a singularity.
+As a result, the thaw hasn't been officially recognized, but lay people often anticipate it and prepare for it.

-Some regions that experience extreme temperatures remain cold by world standards and may not reach above freezing, even if it does rise.
-The amount that the winter temperature increases will also vary and it may not even happen every year.
-Many aspects of weather like this one are considered unpredictable from year to year.
+Even if temperatures rise, certain regions that experience extreme temperatures remain cold by world standards.
+The amount of winter temperature increases will also vary, and it might not even happen every year.
+There are a lot of aspects of weather that change from year to year, like this one.

-Winter temperatures typically have the largest variability to begin with, even without this thaw.
-A change in temperature by a few degrees during this period could go unnoticed; however, an extreme change, can lead to incredible effect, alarm and even headlines.
-The thawing, if it does occur, might also not come into place until the temperatures have risen for a significant number of days; therefore, the rate of increase and duration of each anomaly both need to be considered when labelling an individual event.
+Even without this thaw, winter temperatures have the most variability.
+Temperature changes of just a few degrees during this period could go unnoticed; however, extreme changes can cause alarm and even headlines.
+Thawing might take place after a significant number of days, so the rate of increase and duration of each anomaly need to be considered when labeling them.

-The daily mean temperatures in winter and throughout the whole year are retrieved from records and used for comparison and detection of a consistent thawing period in January.
-There are areas of the world which have been studied extensively looking for temperature rises causing the most noticeable impacts on human populations.
-And no matter where you live, you may experience a sudden alternation in the temperatures.
-However, this rise can give residents unfamiliar with the area false hope that the winter months are drawing to a close.
-Or fear of an imminent, apocalyptic global warming trend.
+Throughout the year, the daily mean temperatures are retrieved from records and used to compare and detect a consistent thawing period in January.
+Temperature rises have been studied extensively in some parts of the world looking for impacts on human populations.
+No matter where you live, the weather can suddenly change.
+It can give residents unfamiliar with the area false hope that winter is over.
+Fear of apocalyptic global warming.

 Relax...it's just the January Thaw.
 It's one of the patterns in the weather Canada often experiences.